 Employees are not permitted to give any medication to students unless trained under the Medication Aid Act.
 Students who need to take prescription medicine must have a signed parent release form on file in the office.
 Medications are to be taken in the presence of the office staff, the nurse, or medication aide and are to be stored in the office.
 Medical procedures are not to be administered in the classroom except in accordance with the District's Safety and Security Management Plan and the District's Emergency Protocol (asthma/anaphylaxis protocol).
-If students must take medication and/or perform medical procedures prescribed by a duly licensed physician during school hours, it is the responsibility of the parents or guardians to sign permission to dispense the medicine at the school and to submit a note or prescription from the physician authorizing the medicine, including over the counter medicine, without this signed form and note or prescription.
+If students must take medication and/or perform medical procedures prescribed by a duly licensed physician during school hours, it is the responsibility of the parents or guardians to sign permission to dispense the medicine at the school and to submit a note or prescription from the physician authorizing the medicine and/or medical procedure.
+School district personnel will not administer medicine, including over the counter medicine, without this signed form and note or prescription.
 Any medication brought to school needs to be properly labeled.
 The label should include the following information: Student's name, name of medication, dosage needed, and time of dispensing the medication.